Yohan Tavares: Estoril

 On 26 July 2013, after having spent the latter part of the season on loan at the club, and after having cancelled his contract with A.C.
 ChievoVerona, Tavares joined G.D.
 Estoril Praia on a three-year deal.
 He started in all his league matches during his spell at the Estádio António Coimbra da Mota, and added 16 in the UEFA Europa League, his first being on 1 August 2013 in a 0–0 home draw against Hapoel Ramat Gan Givatayim F.C. in the third qualifying round– his only goal took place on 23 October of the following year, in a 1–2 group stage defeat to FC Dynamo Moscow.

-Later years
+Later career

 On 21 November 2016, free agent Tavares moved to the Thai League 1 with Bangkok United FC.
 After a three-month stint back in his country with Vitória de Setúbal, he signed with Cypriot club APOEL FC on 23 May 2018.

 Tavares returned to his native France ten years after leaving, joining Troyes AC of Ligue 2 for two seasons.
 He left after only one, however, moving back to Portugal and its top division with C.D.
 Tondela.

 On 30 August 2021, Tavares signed a one-year contract with B-SAD of the same league.
 The following July, having been relegated, the 34-year-old returned to the French second tier with Stade Lavallois.